 October 29, 2020

 Mentor, friend and colleague – assistant professor Nirnimesh (“Nirni”) Kumar excelled at all of these roles in addition to his full-time position as a teacher and researcher.
-The CEE community mourns the loss of Kumar, a valued colleague who passed away by suicide in August 2020.
+The CEE community mourns the loss of Kumar, a valued colleague who passed away in August 2020.

 Described as a “rising star in the field” by his colleagues, Kumar made substantial contributions to the field of physical oceanography in a short amount of time.
 His legacy includes developing models that are already being used by coastal scientists to better understand the region of the ocean near the shoreline.
 During the past decade, developing a better understanding of the processes that generate transport through this region has emerged as a key challenge in coastal oceanography.